LeoMehraban/factor-lsp/README.md

 - Signature help: shows the stack effects and vocabularies of all words with a name
 - Diagnostics: when working as intended, shows compiler errors (not lexer or parser errors, because Factor throws them when reading a file, instead of saving them to be read later on)
 - Hover: displays the documentation of words as markdown
-- Go-to-definition: goes to the file and location that a word is defined in.
+- Go-to-implementation: goes to the file and location that a word is defined in.
 Does not work if that file has unsaved changes, mearly taking you to the location of the old definition
+- References: works, with the same caveats as go-to-implementation.
+It may miss out on certain references due to limitations with factor's `usage` word

 ## Problems

 Oh god, where do I even start?
 - First of all, when you open a file, it takes several seconds for the LSP to load.
 - Diagnostics appear sometimes, but it's so unreliable that it's just annoying when it happens.
-- Editor support is hard to configure, and your editor's defaults probably won't work or won't work well.
-- There are other problems, but since they are likely nvim-specific, I'll save those for the editor support section.
+Because of this, it's turned off by default
+- There is an abundence of bugs and crashes that I just haven't experienced yet

 ## Editor Support